saikirananumalla/VideoCaptioning/README.md

 ## Single Video Prediction

-*Disclaimer: we do not guarantee perfect results nor recommend you to use it in production.
-Sometimes captions are redundant, unnatural, and rediculous.*

 Start with feature extraction using "Feature Extraction".
 Extract I3D features
 ```bash
 # run this from Feature Extraction folder